 Adrenal virilism is caused by an androgen-secreting adrenal tumor or by adrenal hyperplasia.
 Malignant adrenal tumors may secrete excess androgens, cortisol, or mineralocorticoids (or all three), resulting in Cushing syndrome (see Cushing Syndrome) with suppression of ACTH secretion and atrophy of the contralateral adrenal as well as hypertension.
-Adrenal hyperplasia is usually congenital; delayed virilizing adrenal hyperplasia is a variant of congenital adrenal hyperplasia (see Congenital Adrenal Hyperplasia).
+Adrenal hyperplasia is usually congenital; delayed virilizing adrenal hyperplasia is a variant of congenital adrenal hyperplasia (see Overview of Congenital Adrenal Hyperplasia).
 Both are caused by a defect in hydroxylation of cortisol precursors; cortisol precursors accumulate and are shunted into the production of androgens.
 The defect is only partial in delayed virilizing adrenal hyperplasia, so clinical disease may not develop until adulthood.

 Symptoms and Signs

 Effects depend on the patient's sex and age at onset and are more noticeable in women than in men.
-Female infants with congenital adrenal hyperplasia (see Congenital Adrenal Hyperplasia) may have fusion of the labioscrotal folds and clitoral hypertrophy resembling male external genitalia, thus presenting as female pseudohermaphrodites.
+Female infants with congenital adrenal hyperplasia (see Overview of Congenital Adrenal Hyperplasia) may have fusion of the labioscrotal folds and clitoral hypertrophy resembling male external genitalia, thus presenting as female pseudohermaphrodites.
 In prepubertal children, growth may accelerate.
 If untreated, premature epiphyseal closure and short stature occur.
 Affected prepubertal males may experience premature sexual maturation.
 Adult females may have amenorrhea, atrophy of the uterus, clitoral hypertrophy, decreased breast size, acne, hirsutism, deepening of the voice, baldness, increased libido, and increased muscularity.
 In adult men, the excess adrenal androgens may suppress gonadal function and cause infertility.
 Ectopic adrenal tissue in the testes may enlarge and simulate tumors.

 Adrenal virilism is suspected clinically, although mild hirsutism and virilization with hypomenorrhea and elevated plasma testosterone may also occur in polycystic ovary (Stein-Leventhal) syndrome (see Polycystic Ovary Syndrome (PCOS)).
 Adrenal virilism is confirmed by showing elevated levels of adrenal androgens.
 In adrenal hyperplasia, urinary dehydroepiandrosterone (DHEA) and its sulfate (DHEAS) are elevated, pregnanetriol excretion is often increased, and urinary free cortisol is normal or diminished.
 Plasma DHEA, DHEAS, 17-hydroxyprogesterone, testosterone, and androstenedione may be elevated.
 A 17-hydroxyprogesterone level of > 30 nmol/L (1000 ng/dL) 30 min after administration of cosyntropin (synthetic ACTH) 0.25 mg IM strongly suggests the most common form of adrenal hyperplasia.